wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/competing-consumers.md

 12. Start SoapUI.

-    For instructions on downloading and starting, go to [SoapUI Getting Started](https://www.soapui.org/getting-started/) Documentation.
+    For instructions on downloading and starting, refer to [SoapUI Getting Started](https://www.soapui.org/getting-started/).

 ## Execute the sample